sgLancelot/serverless-sms-reminder/README.md

 ## Getting Started
 - Install Terraform CLI
 - Pull this repositary or copy the files out into your folder
+- Create a (terraform.tfvars) file and input your unique variables.
+Do not expose this.
 - In your folder with the .tf files, run "terraform init".
 This will initiate terraform
 - Run "terraform apply"